Anuj-Kanada/Usefull-Linux-command/README.md

 - alias - Create custom shortcuts for your regularly used commands
 - dd - Majorly used for creating bootable USB sticks
 - whereis - Locate the binary, source, and manual pages for a command
+- whatis - Find what a command is used for